-Lost Load Truck Accidents
+Lost LoadLost Load Truck Accidents

-Recently a study found that cargo shifting and securement issues were either a primary cause or a contributing factor in at least 7% of 18-wheeler truck racks in the United States.
+Recently a study found that cargo shifting and securement issues were a primary cause or a contributing factor in at least 7% of 18-wheeler truck racks in the United States.
 This does not include non-injury accident statistics.

-Truck Drivers Responsible For The Load
+Truck Drivers Are Responsible For The Load

 Sections 392.9 of the safety regulations provide the specific procedures that a truck driver must follow to ensure the load is secured.